Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Both shoes have more than enough room in the toe box and a nice voluminous fit without compromising on the stability and support aspect.

-The extra foam in the Clifton 10 also addresses durability concerns, specifically to reduce the “bottoming out” effect that many runners typically reported around 200-300 miles with the previous model.
-This makes the Clifton 10 potentially better for high-mileage runners seeking longer-lasting cushioning.
+The extra foam in the Clifton 10 also addresses durability concerns, specifically to reduce the “bottoming out” effect that some runners reported around 200-300 miles with previous models.
+This makes the Clifton 10 a potentially more reliable option for long-term durability.

 Hoka Clifton 10 Comfort: 4.5 out of 5